Austin Powers: The Spy Who Shagged Me: Plot

 Under MOD instructions to implant a homing device into Fat Bastard, Felicity has sex with him, enabling her to plant the device in his anus.
 Fat Bastard forces it out of his bowels into a toilet, but a stool sample reveals traces of a vegetable that only grows on one Caribbean island.
 Austin and Felicity arrive on the island but are apprehended.
-They are put in a cell with a guard who is overcome when Felicity exposes her breasts.
-Dr. Evil and Mini-Me leave for the Moon to install the laser, pursued by Austin and Felicity on Apollo 11.
-At Dr. Evil's moon base, Austin battles Mini-Me, eventually flushing him into space.
-As Austin confronts Dr. Evil, Dr. Evil gives him a choice: save the world or Felicity, who is locked in a chamber with poison gas.
+They escape their cell after Felicity distracts the guard by flashing her breasts at him.

-Felicity tells Austin to save the world and he succeeds, but Felicity dies.
+Dr. Evil and Mini-Me leave for the Moon to install the giant laser, pursued by Austin and Felicity on Apollo 11.
+At Dr. Evil's Moon base, Austin battles Mini-Me, eventually flushing him into space.
+He then confronts Dr. Evil, who gives him an ultimatum: save the world, or Felicity, who is trapped in a chamber with poison gas, will die, not before Felicity tells Austin to save the world.
 Before Austin can kill him, Dr. Evil suggests Austin use the time machine to save both Felicity and the world.
 Austin travels ten minutes into the past, meeting up with himself and saving the world and Felicity.
-Dr. Evil initiates the self-destruct mechanism of the moon base and escapes after throwing Austin's mojo into the air.
-Both Austins fail to catch it and it is destroyed.
-Felicity points out that all the things Austin has done show that he never lost his mojo.
+Realizing his failure at the hands of Austin, Dr. Evil inadvertently initiates the self-destruct mechanism of the Moon base and escapes after throwing Austin's mojo into the air.
+Although Austin fails to catch it, and it is destroyed, Felicity points out all the things Austin has done to never lose his mojo.
 They escape through the time portal to 1999.

-At Austin's pad, Fat Bastard attempts to assassinate Austin, but Felicity disarms him.
-Felicity and Austin throw a party.
-In 1969, Dr. Evil recovers Mini-Me from space and vows revenge.
-On The Jerry Springer Show, Scott learns he is the love child of Dr. Evil and Frau Farbissina.
-Austin returns to his pad to discover Felicity with the past Austin, who claims that since he and Austin are the same person, it is not cheating.
+Back at Austin's pad, Fat Bastard attempts to assassinate Austin, but Felicity easily disarms him.
+Afterward, Austin and Felicity throw a party to celebrate his mission.
+In 1969, Dr. Evil recovers Mini-Me from space and vows revenge on Austin.
+On The Jerry Springer Show, Scott learns that Jerry invites his biological mother, who turns out to be Frau Farbissina, telling him that he is the love child of her and Dr. Evil, much to his delight.
+Meanwhile, Austin returns to his pad to discover Felicity with the past Austin, who claims that since he and Austin are the same person, he is not cheating.